Technigo/project-labyrinth-vite/README.md

 This week we're practicing using Zustand by creating a classic text-based adventure game from the Technigo API.
 The storyline is done; all we have to do is create the logic and style.

 I found it pretty easy to get the basics down.
-The app is working now, from what I can tell. _I can't figure out how to get it to restart with the same username, though._
+The app is working now, from what I can tell.
+I wish I could find a way to tell if the username is new or already in use, so that the user would know to find another...

+I'm having some issues with the fetch running twice intially, and some states updating when they shouldn't.
+I'm happy I found an easy way to put data in storage.

+There are some issues with how game history is set - there are way too many calls.

 #### Requirements